 The Behavioral Science Approach

-The behavioral management theories depend on scientific research in order to develop any theory about human behavior at any workplace that could be helpful to make practical guidelines for employees at managerial levels.
+The behavioral management theories depend on scientific research to develop any theory about human behavior at any workplace that could be helpful to make practical guidelines for employees at managerial levels.

-- It overall emphasis to develop helpful tools that managers could use to improve workers’ performance.
-Behavioral science does not depend on mathematical certainty, because it is about behavior of humans that is very difficult to predict.
+- It overall emphasis developing helpful tools that managers could use to improve workers’ performance.
+Behavioral science does not depend on mathematical certainty, because it is about the behavior of humans that is very difficult to predict.
 It does not conclude that the scientific approach cannot be practical or its findings have less importance in the studies of human behavior in an organization.